jbx-protocol/juice-docs-v2/docs/dev/api/contracts/or-payment-terminals/jbv1tokenpaymentterminal/read/currentethoverflowof.md

 #### Body

-1. This temrinal does not manage overflow.
+1. This terminal does not manage overflow.

     ```
     // This terminal has no overflow.